tcao2/streaming-services-simulation/Readme.md

-# Assignment 6 - Group A-68
+# Introduction

-Streaming Wars Simulation developed in Java Spring Boot and React.js
+Streaming Wars is a streaming service simulation developed in Java Spring Boot and React.js

 ## Prerequisites